asiffer/bio/_posts/2019-01-25-fancy-threat_intel.md

 # Cowrie

 [Cowrie](https://github.com/cowrie/cowrie) is a common ssh honeypot aimed to log connection attempts.
-In particular, we fill focus on retrieving the user/password used and also the IP of the attacker.
+In particular, we will focus on retrieving the user/password used and also the IP of the attacker.

 Several tutorials exist to install cowrie.
-I have maily been inspired by [this one](https://eval2a.wordpress.com/2017/12/04/honeypot-part-1-setting-up-cowrie-and-dionaea/).
+I have mainly been inspired by [this one](https://eval2a.wordpress.com/2017/12/04/honeypot-part-1-setting-up-cowrie-and-dionaea/).

 ## Before installing cowrie